New York State Estate Tax

 The Tax Law requires a New York Qualified Terminable Interest Property (QTIP) election be made directly on a New York return for decedents dying on or after April 1, 2019.
 Any property that benefited from a previously allowed New York marital deduction must be included in the surviving spouse's New York gross estate, whether the QTIP election was made on the transferring spouse's New York estate tax return or via a federal proforma return if an actual federal return was not otherwise required.
 Any election made under this subsection shall be irrevocable.

 Basic exclusion amount (BEA)

 The Basic Exclusion Amount for dates of death in 2023 is $$6,580,000.
 If your estate (i.e., everything you own) exceeds the Basic Exclusion Amount beware of the "cliff" !!!

 Estates must file and pay the tax within nine months after the decedent's death using Form ET-706, New York State Estate Tax Return.
 You must also attach federal form 706, United States Estate Tax Return.
 You must complete and include federal form Form 706 even if the estate is not required to otherwise file a federal estate tax return.

 New York's estate tax is calculated by using the tax tables provided on Form ET-706.
-Be sure to use the table for dates of death on or after April 1, 2014.

 What is a Closing Letter?